aspose-page/Aspose.Page-Documentation/net/developer-guide/working-with-ps-document/working-with-shapes/_index.md

 </p>
 </br></br></br>

-As we can see, any shape, both closed and unclosed, that can be put in **System.Drawing.Drawing2D.GraphicsPath**, can be filled or drawn by [PsDocument](https://reference.aspose.com/page/net/aspose.page.eps/psdocument/).
+As we can see, any shape, both closed and unclosed, can be put in **System.Drawing.Drawing2D.GraphicsPath**can be filled or drawn by [PsDocument](https://reference.aspose.com/page/net/aspose.page.eps/psdocument/).
-It also can be clipped, but it will be described in other article.
+It also can be clipped, but it will be described in another article.

 {{% alert color="primary" %}}
 You can download examples and data files from [GitHub](https://github.com/aspose-page/Aspose.Page-for-.NET). {{% /alert %}}